thewatermethod/thewatermethod.com/posts/cursed-blood-creating-ascended.md

 | 65  | Prehensile third arm emerging from their chest                                 |
 | 66  | Sticky black toad flesh                                                        |

-## Statistics & Sample Nobility
+## Statistics & Sample Ascended

-You will note that by default, the Nobility is very similar to the OSE Vampire.
-It's intended that there is some variablity with the numbers - there may be young members of the Nobility, for example, or ones who haven't fully realized their arcane power or built the locus where their power is centralized.
+You will note that by default, the Ascended is very similar to the OSE Vampire.
+It's intended that there is some variablity with the numbers - there may be young members of the Ascended, for example, or ones who haven't fully realized their arcane power or built the locus where their power is centralized.

-Stats should be rolled or customized for each individual member of the Nobility, and XP adjusted accordingly.
+Stats should be rolled or customized for each individual member of the Ascended, and XP adjusted accordingly.
-Most of the Nobility are lawful, but not all.
+Most of the Ascended are lawful, but not all.

 <div class="ose-class">
 <h3 class="ose-class-title">
   Strahd Von Zarovich
 </h3>
 <h4 class="ose-class-subtitle">
-A member of the Nobility
+A member of the Ascended
 </h4>
 <div class="ose-monster-stats ose-monster-power">